OxHainan/cloak-service/README.md

 | Cloak service is a protocol, designed to be a brige between Ethereum and the Cloak Network. |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

 The core of the Cloak service protocol is to complete the functions of on-chain hosting and synchronization of user contracts in Ethereum.
-Furthermore, Cloak service also provides [Proxy Contract](/contracts/ProxyFactory.sol) to make the steps for joining our cloak network easier.
+Cloak service supports proxy protocol developed with [EIP1967](https://eips.ethereum.org/EIPS/eip-1967), such as [TransparentUpgradeableProxy](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/proxy/transparent/TransparentUpgradeableProxy.sol) in [Openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts).
  To learn more about Cloak visit [Cloak docs](https://cloak-docs.readthedocs.io/en/latest/).

 ---